IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Experiments

-\textbf{Edge supervision is crucial.} The performance of IML-ViT without edge loss shows significant variability with different random seeds, all leading to gradient collapse eventually, where the F1 score reaches 0, and the loss becomes NaN, as shown in Figure \ref{fig:edge_loss}.
-On the other hand, when employing edge loss, all performance plots for IML-ViT exhibit consistent behavior similar to the blue line in Figure \ref{fig:edge_loss}, enabling fast convergence and smooth training up to 200 epochs.
+\textbf{Edge supervision is crucial.} The performance of IML-ViT without edge loss shows significant variability with different random seeds, all leading to gradient collapse eventually, where the F1 score reaches 0, and the loss becomes \textit{NaN}, as shown in Figure \ref{fig:edge_loss}.
+In contrast, when employing edge loss, all performance plots exhibit consistent behavior similar to the blue line in Figure \ref{fig:edge_loss}, enabling fast convergence and smooth training up to 200 epochs.
 Furthermore, Table \ref{tab:ablation} confirms the effectiveness of edge loss in contributing to the final performance.
 In summary, these results demonstrate that edge supervision effectively stabilizes IML-ViT convergence and can serve as highly efficient prior knowledge for IML problems.

 \textbf{High resolution is effective for artifacts.} The improved performance shown in Table \ref{tab:ablation} for the \textit{full setup} model across four datasets validates the effectiveness of the high-resolution strategy.
 However, it is essential to note that the NIST16 dataset shows limited improvement when using higher resolutions.
 This observation can be attributed to the fact that the NIST16 dataset contains numerous images with resolutions exceeding 2000, and down-sampling these images to 1024 for testing may lead to considerable distortion of the original artifacts, consequently reducing the effectiveness of learned features.
 Nevertheless, when considering the SoTA score achieved, it becomes evident that IML-ViT can flexibly infer the manipulated area based on the richness of different information types.